 “I can’t imagine,” Eena repeated in a murmur.
-She didn’t feel like explaining he had already done so.
+She didn’t care to explain that he had already done so.

 “Thank you, Rhoen.”
-She smiled wide with her words, mainly because she had a good view of Willum, and Xander in the background, fussing over the same tray.
-It was gripped by four possessive, young hands.
+Eena smiled wide, mainly because she had a good view of Willum and Xander in the background, fussing over the same tray of food.
+It was gripped by four possessive hands.
 When one boy seemed to hog the majority of the load, the other tugged the plate towards himself and vice versa.
 Eena held her breath, wondering if the stack of fruit and hot biscuits would make it to her before finding a home on the floor.

 Luckily, breakfast arrived safely.